seaneagan/argo-armada/README.md

   * can be run standalone
   * can be called from Airship 2 `sitemanage` workflow, as a sub-step (single workflow UI)
   * decomposes each chart installation into its own task for improved visibility
+* Defines appropriate RBAC roles to run the above template

 # Demo